LukaszSitko/Bold_Join/README.md

 Script allows for specimens data retrieval from BOLD, using its Public API.

-Retrieved data needs to contain following information, which were set as thresholds (user can modify required values in the source code - please refer to modify.txt (will be available soon) file for more information):
-- Taxonomy
+In order for the data to be extracted Minimum Data Threshold needs to be met by individual BOLD records.
+Threshold requirments:
+- Taxonomic information available (at least Phylum, Classs and Order)
-- BIN (Barcode Index Number)
+- Specified BIN (Barcode Index Number)
-- Country of collection
+- Country of collection and collection site coordinates.
-- Collectors information
-- Specimen identification
-- Geolocation: longitude and lattitude
-- Collection date (if possible)

 Retrieved data is curated:
 - duplicates are removed;
 - for given BIN, if specimen taxonomy is missing, results are compared with each other in order to establish taxonomic template;
-- process_id values (unique to BOLD) of duplicates is appended to first result;
+- process_id values (unique to BOLD)  and collectors names of duplicates are appended to first result and combined into single result;
 - only results with geolocation info are saved;
 - total number of results from Bold is specified;
 - total number of results, which passes thresholds is specified;